Altered-commits/Custom-Task-Manager/README.md

 # Custom Task Manager (CTM)

 ### I am making this application to sort of try to mimic Windows 'Task Manager'.
-It uses ImGui to render all the content of CTM (Both the Client and the Non-Client Region).
+It uses Dear ImGui and ImPlot to render all the content of CTM (Both the Client and the Non-Client Region).

 # !!!
 Important !!!
 - Incase the app crashes unexpectedly, chances are the ETW listener may not have closed properly.
 Go to `cmd` and run the command: